 We’re proud of what people can accomplish when they decide to work together to provide something unique and spectacular for their region.
-The park is a community center for field trips, discovery and reflection, historic awareness, research and resources, nature, horticulture and gardening, art galleries, studios and classes, programs for exercise, weight-loss and addictions, secular, religious and cultural events, weddings, receptions, community gatherings and a community leader in organic farming.
+The park is a community center for field trips, discovery and reflection, historic awareness, research and resources, nature, horticulture and gardening, art galleries, studios and classes, programs for exercise and addictions, secular, religious and cultural events, weddings, receptions, community gatherings and a community leader in organic farming.
 Corona Heritage Park and Museum has become a one-of-a-kind facility that is unusual to come across, useful to so much of the community, respectfully protecting the history, and continuing towards ambitious goals for the future.

 We hope you will take a moment to find your specific interest in the pages of this website and come to visit Corona Heritage Park and Museum.